 The closer we get to crossing the M25 the bigger the throngs of well-wishers gets.
 Some are out in their finery to celebrate the retro-fest, wearing black tie and stoking barbeques in their front gardens.
 We spot one or two chains of office around collars; the mayors of these enclaves are all out in force.
 A lady in Coulsdon is the first to scream “Oh my God, it’s Alan Titchmarsh!”
 “Quick,” whispers Alan, “we’ve been spotted”.
 There will be plenty more appreciation for writer-broadcaster as we continue south.

 I’d feel short-changed if we arrived in Brighton without incident, and sure enough a technical gremlin makes an appearance as we chutter through Horley.
-Smoke billows from the Daimler’s bonnet.
+Steam billows from the Daimler’s bonnet.
 Investigations prove there’s an airlock in a pipe which has caused it to overheat.
 It’s all hands on deck and we’re back on the road after half an hour’s spannering.
 At this point, Alan gives us a passable impression of Bing Crosby, singing a ditty from High Society.
 “Have you heard about dear Blanche; got run down in an avalanche.
 Don’t worry, she’s a game girl you know.
 Got up and finished fourth”.
 Our chances of finishing top four are now rather dashed, but we’re still making good time.
 The Daimler is back on song, a game girl no doubt.
 The ride is nothing but comfortable, apart from the very occasional grinding of gears.
 Alan’s groupies are out in force in Crawley, Handcross, Staplefield and Cuckfield and soon we are bearing down on our destination.
 “I courted a girl in Brighton,” says Alan, wistfully.
 “Got her in the end, and I married her”.
 He and Alison have been wedded 43 years.

 A couple of years ago, Alan wrote a bestselling novel called Mr Gandy’s Grand Tour, with the tagline ‘It’s not about the destination, it’s about the journey’, which very much sums up our feelings as we arrive at Brighton’s seafront wishing we had many more miles ahead.
 Alan is accosted after the finish line by vintage cockney girl group, The Charlalas, who are singing turn-of-the-century tunes acapella.
 Alan is serenaded with “All the ladies love a gardener.”